Social Work (SOWK)

 Pre-requisites: BASW Major.

-This course emphasizes the development of a knowledge base and skills for working in a diverse society at both the direct and indirect practice levels.
-Diverse populations refers mainly to major ethnic/racial groups although other oppressed populations will be addressed.
+Emphasizes the development of a knowledge base and skills for working in a diverse society at both the direct and indirect practice levels.
+Diverse populations refers mainly to major ethnic/racial groups although other oppressed populations are addressed.
 While brief descriptive materials are explored for each population, a primary critical task is the examination of one's own attitudes and values.
-Models of evidence-based practice with diverse populations will be presented.
+Models of evidence-based practice with diverse populations are presented.

 SOWK 396.
 EXPERIMENTAL COURSE.
 1-6 Credits.